 Even with adequate precautions, mould spores may become airborne.
 As a precaution during clean-up, children, the elderly and sensitive people such as those with asthma, allergies or other health problems should leave the house.
 Consult your physician if in doubt.

-You can clean mould areas that are less than the size of a standard large garbage bag folded in half (1 square meter).
+You can clean mould areas that are less than the size of a standard large garbage bag folded in half (1 square metre).
 Follow these steps:

 Find and fix the source.

 Try to find and fix the causes of the mould.
 For example, a plumbing leak could cause mould growth.

 The source of moisture should be fixed to try to make sure the mould cannot grow back once it's cleaned.